- Posts: 199

 "Yes sir, you will find everything to need in the alcove just there."
 He point to a place just behind the Admiral Ryan.

 "Sir?"
-Penwood was standing next to Ryan, he had not heard him.
+Penwood was standing next to Ryan, who had not heard him.
 "I noticed the name 'Ryan' was listed on the file.
 Did a relative of yours contribute to this report?"

 "No son."
 Ryan smirked.
 "If you search through the contents of this file you will find I-witness statements made by a very young seaman by the name of Marcus Ryan."
 Penwood looked confused.
 "You see, I was present for a lot of the events outlined in this report.
 It's not a mistake that an old man like me was assigned to sift through these dusty old records.